GUILN/vscode-config/README.md

 - Run script `export-extensions.sh` in the `root` folder of this repo
 - You will have a file named `ext` that contanins installation commands to install your currently installed `vscode extensions`

+## Export current configuration
+- Go to your `settings.json`
+- Simply make a copy into this repo's `root` folder